 - A search query may be automatically mapped to a product category

-- A list of known brands within the product category may be used to identify terms within the product query specifying the product brand
+- It may use a list of known brands within the product category to identify terms within the product query specifying the product brand

-- Similarly, a list of known category attributes may be used to identify terms within the product query specifying attributes of the product being searched
+- A list of known category attributes may identify terms within the product query specifying attributes of the product getting searched

 Attributes of Products

-The patent provides some examples of attributes for products:
+The patent provides some examples of attributes of products:

 Product Query Forms

-We are told that the forms that a product query may take may vary a bit, but we are provided with some examples.
+The forms that a product query may take may vary a bit, but we see some examples.

 A product query could take the form “[B] [PL] [A].”

-In such a query form, one or more terms [B] may indicate a brand that is a known brand within a list of known product brands, and one or more terms [A] may indicate attributes that are known attributes of the category.
-One or more unknown terms [PL] may then be identified as a potential new product line.
-Such an identification may be strengthened where [PL] is in a form associated with product lines.
-The identification may also be strengthened where [PL] is found with brand [B] frequently over time within various product queries.
-The identification may be further strengthened where the terms [PL] are infrequently, or never, found with brands other than the brand [B] throughout many product queries over time.
+In such a query form, one or more terms [B] may indicate a brand that is a known brand within a list of known product brands, and one or more terms [A] may state attributes that become known attributes of the category.
+One or more unknown terms [PL] may then get identified as a potential new product line.
+Such identification may get strengthened where [PL] is in a form associated with product lines.
+The identification may also get strengthened where [PL] gets found with a brand [B] frequently within various product queries.
+The identification may be further strengthened where the terms [PL] are infrequently or never found with brands other than the brand [B] throughout many products queries over time.

-A metric is calculated by comparing what might be the attributes of products from a new product line, with attributes of an actual product line associated with a brand.
+A metric compares the attributes of products from a new product line with attributes of an actual product line associated with a brand.

-Why would Google be looking at Queries to learn about new product lines from brands instead of from product pages that describe the attributes of products?
+Why would Google look at Queries to learn about new product lines from brands instead of from product pages describing the attributes of products?

 Identifying Product Lines

-- Software for product line resolution may identify product lines associated with brands for product categories determined by the query classifier
+- Software for product line resolution, which may identify product lines associated with brands for product categories determined by the query classifier

 - Product line resolution may use a category attribute dictionary and a product brand dictionary to establish pairings between brands and product lines

-- The product query and the determined brands and product lines may then be provided to a product search engine
+- The product query and the determined brands and product lines may get provided to a product search engine

-- The product search engine may then provide search results to the searcher
+- A product search engine may then provide search results to the searcher

 - The query classifier may map the product query to a product category

-- The unknown terms identified by the product line resolution module for a category may be fed back into the category attribute dictionary as attributes for that category
+- The unknown terms identified by the product line resolution module for a category may get fed back into the category attribute dictionary as attributes for that category

-- Each identified product line may also be related to a particular brand listed in the product brand dictionary
+- Each identified product line may become related to a particular brand listed in the product brand dictionary

-- The product brand dictionary can provide a list of known brands within various product categories
+- A brand-product dictionary can provide a list of known brands within various product categories

-- The known brands may be used to determine and resolve terms associated with product lines within each brand
+- The known brands may determine and resolve terms associated with product lines within each brand

-- The product line terms may then be used to identify a potential new product line
+- Also, the product line terms may then identify a potential new product line

-The identification of a new product line may be strengthened:
+The identification of a new product line may get strengthened:

 - When unknown terms information is in a form associated with product lines

-- Where the unknown terms are found with a brand frequently over time within various product queries
+- Where the unknown terms get found with a brand frequently over time within various product queries

-- Where the unknown terms are infrequently, or never, found with brands other than the brand identified throughout many products queries over time
+- Unknown terms are infrequently, or never, found with brands other than the brand identified throughout many products queries over time

 Here are some observations about the form of product lines:

-- Product lines generally contain few or no numbers (differentiating product line terms from model numbers or serial numbers
+- Contain few or no numbers (differentiating product line terms from model numbers or serial numbers

-- Product lines may be related to a category or a brand (One brand may generally have single word product lines while a second brand may use two-word product lines where the first word relates to performance and a second word is a three-digit number
+- Related to a category or a brand (One brand may generally have single word product lines while a second brand may use two-word product lines where the first word relates to performance and a second word is a three-digit number

-These kinds of patterns or forms about product lines could be used to associate unknown terms within a product query as product line terms.
+These kinds of patterns or forms about product lines could associate unknown terms within a product query as product line terms.